function initPage(){ }

 I’ve photographed a wedding at the same venue during the same season, only a few weeks apart, and had completely different experiences.
 Why?
 The first wedding was overcast, while the second it was pouring rain.
 Spots that worked well for the first wedding just weren’t options for the second.

-When hiring a wedding photographer, you should look for someone that’s adaptable.
-Of course, having systems in place is super important–I have lighting rules, location rules, and posing systems to help me get the results my clients hire me for.
 But within those guidelines there is a lot of flexibility.
 I don’t always put clients in the same exact spot and expect to pose them in the same exact way.
 So much customization occurs with every couple!

 Trust me, you don’t even want to get me started on allll the little technical details that factor into a wedding day.
 I’ll probably put you to sleep!